Pontifex: def. Bridge builder. Latin, from pons, pont- ‘bridge’ + -fex from facere ‘make.’

 I have tried to reach out to Father Martin as well as have others.
 From what I have witnessed, on every occassion and chance Father Martin has had to speak up about what the Church teaches, he remains silent.
 This is all very disturbing.
 I pray our priests and Bishops examine carefully what Father Martin is saying and writing.
 From the talk he gives and other things he has said and has failed to say, I do not think he is speaking authentically and fully from the tradition of the Catholic Scriptures and the magisterial faith teaching on this matter.

 This past weekend, we just celebrated Good Shepherd Sunday, with Jesus telling his disciples that He is the Good Shepherd.
 There is a long biblical history of bad shepherding of the people of Israel that God sends his prophets to warn and rebuke.
-Father Martin has written well on many other occasions on many faith-related topics, but on the teachings of human sexuality and marriage, he seems to have gotten off track and is teaching more like a wolf in sheep’s clothes.
-If this is the case, it would be a betrayal of Christ our shepherd on this teaching.
+Father Martin has written well on many other occasions on many faith-related topics, but on the teachings of human sexuality and marriage, he seems to have gotten off track.
+If this is the case, it would be a betrayal of Christ our Chief Shepherd on this teaching.

 Pope Francis famously said that the clergy (or shepherds) of the Church need to smell like their sheep.
 Someone recently suggested an addition to this exhortation; that clergy not only need to smell like the sheep, they also need to sound like the Good Shepherd.